 Let’s go through the basic steps and see how its done.

 If you don’t want alcohol in your food, you can substitute Vodka with Apple cider vinegar at a 1:1 ratio.
-Don’t worry about the impact on the flavour as it will dissipate during baking.
+Don’t worry about the impact on the flavour as it will dissipate during baking and no trace of the flavour will be noticeable.

 The easiest way to prepare the pie crust is to put all the ingredients in to a food processor and blend them together by pulsing with a few second breaks.
 We pulse so the friction of the blades doesn’t warm and melt the butter.
 Remember from the Tips & Tricks, keep the dough cold.
 Press the dough together into a compact dough ball and place in the fridge while we prepare the filling.